Veykril/tlborm/src/macros/macro_rules.md

 category, with the result captured to a metavariable which can then be substituted into the output.

-Captures are written as a dollar (`$`) followed by an identifier, a colon (`:`), and finally the kind of capture, which must be one of the following:
+Captures are written as a dollar (`$`) followed by an identifier, a colon (`:`), and finally the kind of capture which is also called the fragment-specifier, which must be one of the following:

 * `block`: a block (i.e. a block of statements and/or an expression, surrounded by braces)
 * `expr`: an expression